Sage-Bionetworks/portalsDocs/articles/discussion.md

 <img style="width: 50%" src="/assets/images/FormattingGuide.png">

-{% include tip.html content="You may tag people by including an '@' symbol followed by their username; tagging users in discussion threads willl send them a notification of the thread, so it can be used to invite others into the discussion." %}
+{% include tip.html content="You may tag people by including an '@' symbol followed by their username; tagging users in discussion threads will send them a notification of the thread, so it can be used to invite others into the discussion." %}

 ## Responding to Existing Threads
 Within an existing thread, you may use the `Reply` button to write a reply to an existing discussion.
 All editing features described above are available for this purpose.